fzero/html3000/README.md

 ## A quick note on custom HTML tags

 There's quite a bit of confusion about this feature.
-The TL;DR is **the only thing you need to do to use a custom HTML tag is add it to your HTML**.
+The TL;DR is **the only thing you need to use a custom HTML tag is add it to your HTML**.

 In other words, you can go ahead and type `<my-tag>` on your code and it will behave like a `<span>`.